Biography

 I’m Harry Fletcher-Wood: I’ve been a history teacher, an educational researcher and a leader of professional development.

-• I research and write about effective teaching, professional development and improvement.
-Most recently this has included a meta-analysis of professional development in the developing world, a study of modelling in teacher training, and researching the training of prison officers
+- Researching and writing.
+Most recently this has included a meta-analysis of professional development in the developing world, a study of modelling in teacher training, and a book on effective practice in prisons.
+I am finishing a book on effective teacher development and planning my next, on change in English schools over the last twenty years.

 Short CV: